Taurat-kibria/B12A06-Green-Earth/README.md

 #### 1) What is the difference between var, let, and const?
+      Ans: var and let can be changed anywhere in the program under the scope of that variable. const cannot be changed

 #### 2) What is the difference between map(), forEach(), and filter()?